LaoArchAngel/fsw-wiki/whiteboard-code-questions.markdown

 * Did they require help?
 * Does the solution appear to work?
 * Do they show an ability to think through the problem even if they do know know the answer?
+* Have the candidate walk you through the code with a sample input; are they able to do this without issue?
+* Does the candidate describe what they are thinking about / doing when they get stuck or do they stare at the board blankly?

 ### Possible follow up questions for the coding problems below
 * What is _Big O_ for performance and space?